mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 Many developers react to reviewer mistakes with defensiveness.
 They take it as an affront that someone would insult their code with criticisms that *aren't even true*.

-Even when your reviewer mistakenly sees a flaw in your code, that's still a red flag.
+Even when your reviewer is mistaken, that's still a red flag.
 If they misread it, will others make the same mistake?
 Does the reader have to exercise an abnormal level of scrutiny to reassure themselves that a particular bug *isn't* there?

 TODO(mtlynch): Screenshot of two people arguing in a code review.